railwaymen/evally/README.md

 ## Introduction

 Manage your employees by tracking their skills development based on own customized questionnaires.
-Evally, built with Ruby on Rails and Vue as Single Page Application, can be your basic tool for targeting career paths of your employees and observing human potencial of your company.
+Evally, built with Ruby on Rails and Vue.js as Single Page Application, can be your basic tool for targeting career paths of your employees and observing the human potential of your company.

 ## Features

-A few of the things you can do with Evally:
+A few of the things that you can do with Evally:
 - prepare own customized questionnaires
 - use a three stars rating, 'yes or no' option or text to evaluate employee
 - manage employees